wandieinnocents/controller_injection_laravel_services/README.md

 ## Add data to your database for testing, Add Tags to tags table
 - capture name ( add 4 tags)
 - Test the many to many relationships

+# 4. CSRF protection
+- Cross-Site Request Forgery (CSRF) protection is a security measure to prevent unauthorized commands from being transmitted from a user that the web application trusts.
+Laravel provides built-in CSRF protection to guard against these types of attacks.

+## How it works
+- Laravel automatically generates a CSRF token for each active user session managed by the application.
+- This token is stored in the session and can be accessed using the csrf_token() helper function.
+- When creating forms in Laravel, you can include the CSRF token as a hidden input field.
+This can be done using the @csrf Blade directive.
+- The @csrf directive will generate a hidden input field with the CSRF token value.
+- When a form is submitted, Laravel automatically verifies that the request includes a valid CSRF token.
+- This verification is done by checking the token submitted with the form against the token stored in the session.
+- If the tokens do not match, the request is rejected with a 419 HTTP status code, indicating that the CSRF token verification failed.
+- By using Laravel's built-in CSRF protection, you can help secure your application against CSRF attacks if tokens done match, the request is rejected.

+## Test the csrf token
+- Go to your form and insert the @csrf
+- Go to controller and die dump the request on store method dd($request->all());
+- Inspect the browser code , with Dev Tools , and View page source :: check if token exists
+- check if token in dd is same as token when you view page source

+## Form input validation
+- php artisan make:request StoreProductRequest
+- Add custom rules and messages
+- Import the use App\Http\Requests\StoreProductRequest in your Product Controller
+- Pick the validations from the Products/Create and test
+-